 This article stresses the importance of intervals in improving your riding.
 When I started riding, there were two separate training styles.
 One was focused on sprints (intervals) only if you were training for short events, and the other on piling up the mileage with long slow distance for endurance.

 You do need training mileage if you are planning an endurance ride.
 Slower, long distance rides will help you get comfortable on the bike, practice pacing, and dial in your nutrition and hydration.
 All things that shorter interval workouts can't do.

 You should begin the season working on easy miles (a training base) to give the back, shoulders, and joints a chance to strengthen for the stresses of interval training and decrease the chances of a training injury.

 But after you get that base under your belt, you need intervals, both focused interval days as well as less intense intervals as part of every training ride, if you want to get faster.

 Takeaways from this article:

-The biggest take away is the importance of adequate rest, a couple days off the bike altogether, to reap the rewards of the more intense training sessions.
+The major take away is the importance of rest with a couple days off the bike altogether to reap the rewards of the more intense training sessions.